 Support for the active participation of women

-Furthermore, Hiroshi Shimizu, President and CEO of Fuji Oil Holdings, endorsed the "Declaration on Action by a Group of Male Leaders Who Will Create a Society in Which Women Shine" (logo shown to right).
+As of April 2018, the ratio of women in managerial positions in Fuji Oil Co., Ltd. in Japan is 8.24%,＊and we are striving to provide opportunities and nurturing with a target of over 20% by FY 2020.Furthermore, Hiroshi Shimizu, President and CEO of FUJI OIL HOLDINGS INC., endorsed the "Declaration on Action by a Group of Male Leaders Who Will Create a Society in Which Women Shine＊＊」 (logo shown to right).
 We will accelerate our activities to encourage active roles for women in the workplace.

-- *A Group of Male Leaders Who Will Create a Society in Which Women Shine
+- ＊＊A Group of Male Leaders Who Will Create a Society in Which Women Shine

-- Following the kick-off meeting for "Supporting Women to Shine" held on March 28, 2014 at the office of the Prime Minister, there has been a nationwide movement by leaders in various industries to support women who will and do shine in various fields.
+Following the kick-off meeting for "Supporting Women to Shine" held on March 28, 2014 at the office of the Prime Minister, there has been a nationwide movement by leaders in various industries to support women who will and do shine in various fields.
 In conjunction with this, male leaders of the companies that had been actively promoting the empowerment of women announced the "Declaration on Action by a Group of Male Leaders Who Will Create a Society in Which Women Shine."

 From FY 2017, Fuji Oil Co., Ltd. changed the status of its "semi-regular employees," who had fixed-term employment contracts, to "regional limited employees" without a fixed term.
 Moreover, the Group conducts a test once a year for highly motivated non-regular employees wishing to become regular employees.
-In FY 2016, five non-regular employees passed the test and were promoted to regular employees.
+In FY 2017, four non-regular employees passed the test and were promoted to regular employees.
 We will continue to actively promote talented and highly motivated individuals to regular employees through this system.

 Support for the active participation of older workers